Pseudo-Lab/Tutorial-Book-en/README.md

 English version of Deep learning tutorials using Pytorch (maintained by [PseudoLab](https://pseudo-lab.com/))

+Currently being translated using [Gitlocalize](https://gitlocalize.com/repo/5678)

-Will be launched as a website around March 2021.
+Will be launched as a website around March 2021